To create a non-administrator-based service account for Netreo follow these steps:

 The change should take effect immediately.

-It appears UAC needs to be disabled for these type of remote WMI queries to work.
+It appears UAC needs to be disabled for these types of remote WMI queries to work.
 With UAC running, an administrator account actually has two security tokens, a normal user token and an administrator token (which is only activated when you pass the UAC prompt).
 Unfortunately, remote requests that come in over the network get the normal user token for the administrator; and since there is no way to handle a UAC prompt remotely, the token can’t be elevated to the true-administrator security token.